Need to know

 Its stainless-steel handle is fairly comfortable to hold, but it doesn't have a non-slip grip.
-The frypan has straight sides which can make it difficult to lift or flip food.
+The frypan also has straight sides, which can make it difficult to lift or flip food.
 And exposed rivets inside the pan and the stainless-steel exterior and base can discolour and require extra cleaning attention.

 A tale of two frypans

 If you're hot-footing it to Kmart already, be wary.
-You need to be sure you're picking up the right pan, because another Kmart buy was panned (sorry) by our expert critics.
+You need to be sure you're picking up the right pan, because two other Kmart buys were panned (sorry) by our expert critics.

-The Kmart Anko 24cm aluminium 3-layer non-stick frypan ($13) totally bombed in our tests, with an overall score of just 54%.
-It scored very poorly in our durability test, which means it's more prone to damage after prolonged use, and it scored 'only OK' on evenness of heating.
+The Kmart Anko 24cm aluminium 3-layer non-stick frypan ($14) totally bombed in our tests, with a CHOICE Expert Rating of just 54%.
+It scored very poorly in our durability test, which means it's more prone to damage with use over time, and it scored 'only OK' on evenness of heating.

 Read our full frypan review to find out how the Kmart frying pans stack up against other brands.

 When buying a new frypan you need to consider what you'll be using it for.
 CHOICE kitchen expert Fiona Mair breaks down the differences between cast iron, stainless steel, copper, non-stick and aluminium frying pans to help you decide which one you should opt for.

 Cast iron is a great conductor of heat.
 It's slow to warm up but, once heated, the pan will retain the temperature very well.
 This means it can be used to get a very high even temperature, which is great for things such as searing meat.
 It can also be placed in a high-temperature oven, or used over an open flame such as on a barbecue.